Hands on: Samsung Galaxy S21 Ultra review

 Samsung Galaxy S21 Ultra release date and price

 Samsung has set the Galaxy S21 Ultra release date for Friday, January 29 2021 after the phone was unveiled on January 14.
-Pre-orders for the handset are set to go live in the US, UK and Australia throughout launch day.
+Pre-orders for the handset are now live in the US, UK and Australia.

 The Samsung Galaxy S21 Ultra price is high, especially when compared to the cheaper-than-expected Samsung Galaxy S21, but it’s notably cheaper than the Galaxy S20 Ultra was at launch.